sqlparser/sqlflow_public/grabit/readme.md

 SQLInSingleFile: path to a file with operation type Single File

 SQLInDirectory: path to a file with operation type Multiple SQL Files Under A Directory

-SQLFlowServer: connection information to connect to SQLFlow
-    server: sqlflow server address
-    serverPort: sqlflow server port
-    userId: sqlflow user id
-    userSecret: sqlflow user secret
-    note：
-        1，When sqlflow server is connected to the Cloud SQLFlow（server is https://sqlflow.gudusoft.com）, official as the default domain name server, don't need to fill in the port, please login on https://sqlflow.gudusoft.com platform, and then obtain userId in the personal account information, and generate the corresponding userSecret
-        2，When sqlflow server is connected to a local SQLFlow, the server is local IP, the port is 8081, userId in the backend of sqlflow backend/conf/gudu_sqlflow.conf anonymous_user_id conf file access, default is gudu | 0123456789, userSecret don't have to fill out

-databaseType: the database type of all connections, the types currently supported：
-	access,bigquery,couchbase,dax,db2,greenplum,hana,hive,impala,informix,mdx,mssql,
-	sqlserver,mysql,netezza,odbc,openedge,oracle,postgresql,postgres,redshift,snowflake,
-	sybase,teradata,soql,vertica

-resultType: output result type (Integer)
-    1: json
-    2: csv
-    3: diagram

 isUploadNeo4j: whether to upload to neo4j (Integer)
     1: yes